 I gazed into the centre of the structure and could see only leaves and a few rotting branches.
 Glancing over my shoulder I took a few steps closer.

-In the most likely reality a drinking basin for livestock or horses, but still enough for my curiosity to push me to investigate.
-I pressed my foot gently on top of the leaves and pressed a little.
+Most likely a drinking basin for livestock or horses, but still enough for my curiosity to push me to investigate.
+I put my foot gently on top of the leaves and pressed a little.
 The rotting organic debris depressed under the weight of my foot, but no trap door or hidden passageway swung open.

-I kneeled on the side with one knee and cleared a few small branches away.
-Then I got a little braver and scooped up a bunch of leaves in my hand.
-They were cold, damp and as you would expect.
+I kneeled on the side with one knee and cleared a few small branches and leaves away with my hand.
+They felt cold, damp and as you would expect.
 Underneath was earth and disappointment that I had not discovered a great missing artifact.

-My heart rate returning to normal.
-I sat down on one of the cold stone sides and took in the silence…
+My heart rate returned to normal and I sat down on one of the cold stone sides to take in the silence…

 Then a strange sound, like the wind whipping against a cliff edge, emanated from behind me.
 Jumping to my feet and turning around, there was a strange swirl enveloping the leaves and the earth inside the shallow walls of the structure.